-- (A) Bikes shall share the road along all collector streets in the CR and OS districts and local streets in accordance with Section 4.4.10.
+- (A) Bikes shall share the road along all local streets and collector streets.
 New vehicle travel lanes and improvements shall be wide enough (12-14 feet) to accommodate the cyclist.
-Where bikes share the road, signs shall be installed along roads at regular intervals reminding motorists to watch for cyclists. - (B) Unless a shared use path is installed, bike lanes shall be designated and installed on arterials by NCDOT or the Town as funding and right-of-way permit. - (C) Vertical clearance along all bike paths shall be at least 10 feet.
+Where bikes share the road, signs shall be installed along roads at regular intervals reminding motorists to watch for cyclists. - (B) Unless a shared use path is installed, bike lanes shall be designated and installed on arterials by NCDOT or the town as funding and right-of-way permit. - (C) Vertical clearance along all bike paths shall be at least 10 feet.